 In 1982, Kraczyna co-founded the "Bisonte" International School of Advanced Printmaking in Florence where for ten years he was Artistic Director and taught techniques in color etching.
-In 1994, he set up a new course, Art on Paper (incorporating the three disciplines of drawing, painting and printmaking), at Sarah Lawrence College in Florence, where he has taught and directed studio arts ever since.
+In 1994, he set up a new course, Art on Paper (incorporating the three disciplines of drawing, painting and printmaking), at Sarah Lawrence College in Florence, where he taught and directed studio arts until the Florence center’s closure in 2016.
 In 1998, he joined the faculty at Syracuse University in Florence where he set up the SUF campus printmaking studio, was department coordinator from 2008-2012, and continues to teach today.
 He has been Artist in Residence at Dartmouth College in Hanover, NH (1988); Palacky University in Olomouc, CZ (1992); and Syracuse University in Syracuse, NY (2007-2008).

 In addition to the courses he teaches in Florence during the academic year, Kraczyna runs a month-long intensive workshop on multi-plate color etching every summer in his studio in Barga (Lucca).

 Labyrinth (pen and ink drawings on Aldo Moro's abduction and assassination), 1979.

 Oneiric Carnival (multi-plate color etchings), 1982.

 Segni Incisi (co-authored with Renzo Federicci and Domenico Viggiano for Il Bisonte), 1983.